tomkart/Take_A_Photo_OpenAI/README.md

-# AI mini camera that can describe the photo taken
+# An AI mini camera that can describe the photos it takes.

 ### Getting the description of a photo from LLM with Freenove Media Kit for ESP32-S3